 Sembalun village isn’t exactly the most touristy location on Lombok.
 However, that doesn’t mean that there aren’t any great guest houses or hotels available.

-- Bukit Tiga Lima Boutique Hotel - the location is hard to beat with impeccable views over the surrounding rice fields.
-The 3-star hotel features triangular rooms with BBQ facilities and an included breakfast.
-Perfect for couples wanting to relax away from the bustling center.
+Great location with impeccable views over the surrounding rice fields.
+This 3-star hotel features triangular rooms with BBQ facilities & includes breakfast.

-- Radiya Guesthouse - one of the best-value accommodation options in Sembalun.
-The rooms are small, but very clean and have everything you need.
+One of the best-value accommodation options in Sembalun.
+The rooms are small but very clean and have everything you need.
 There’s unlimited free coffee and tea, as well as a free breakfast included.